-- 1. Describe language teaching in the context of the language development cycle, including each stage. - 2.
-Describe the various language teaching frameworks commonly found in educational settings. - 3.
-Describe how the various motivational and socio-cultural characteristics of language learners can influence their teaching. - 4.
-Describe their own definitions of second language pedagogy. - 5.
+- 1. Describe language teaching pedagogies. - 2.
+Describe language teaching frameworks for supporting multilingual learners. - 3.
+Describe how motivational and socio-cultural characteristics of language learners can influence their teaching. - 4.
 Complete an ethnographic study of a language teacher including Observation, Interview, Artifact collection, Secondary research, Data analysis, and Data reporting.

-SLT 202 (Alpha) Concepts and Issues in Second Language Teaching (SLT) (3) KCC AA/DH
+SLT 202 (Alpha) Concepts and Issues in Second Language Teaching (SLT) (3) KCC AA/DH and KCC AS/AH 3 hours lecture per week

-Prerequisite(s): A grade of "C" or higher or concurrent enrollment in ENG 100 or a grade of "C" or higher or concurrent enrollment in ESL 100; and a grade of "C" or higher or concurrent enrollment in SLT 102 or consent of instructor.
+Prerequisite(s): A grade of "C" or higher or concurrent enrollment in ENG 100 or ESL 100; and a grade of "C" or higher or concurrent enrollment in SLT 102 or consent of instructor.